openvinotoolkit/open_model_zoo/models/intel/person-reidentification-retail-0249/description/person-reidentification-retail-0249.md

 ## Inputs

-The net expects one input image of the shape [1x3x256x128] with the [BxCxHxW] format, where:
+The net expects one input image of the shape [1x3x256x128] in the [BxCxHxW] format, where:
 - B - batch size
 - C - number of channels
 - H - image height